The Governance of Natural Resources in Nepal- 4

 The Chudher tragedy had taught us several lessons.

-The first lesson learned is the failure in natural resources governance results in ecosystem degradation, community distress and downfall.
 Failure in the enforcement of governmental laws and regulations in protecting forestlands from encroachment, controlling overharvesting of forest products, and preventing illegal logging was probably the most obvious reasons for Chudher tragedy.

 Fast increase in population in the area due to migration resulted in forest encroachment and overharvesting of forest products.
 Failure in regulating the harvest of forest products, especially none timber forest products, led to severe forest degradation.